 There are always excellent running trails nearby, from the heart of L.A. to the spectacular coastal views of the beach cities, here are some of the best running paths in Los Angeles.

-Indoor shopping malls have been approved to reopen with occupancy limited to 25% of capacity.
-Outdoor retail shopping centers may now open for business at 50% capacity.
+Indoor shopping malls are open with occupancy limited to 20% of capacity.
+Outdoor retail shopping centers are open for business at 50% capacity.
 Flea markets, swap meets and drive-in movie theaters may resume operations.
+All non-essential retail establishments must close between 10 p.m. to 6 a.m.